NathanRoyer/insight/README.md

 # insight

-`insight` is a web server allowing you to edit markdown posts and host the rendered result publicly.
+`insight` is a web server allowing you to edit markdown articles and host the rendered result publicly.

-It has less than 40 dependencies in total.
+Articles can be anonymous or "protected" (meaning an email address is associated to the article).

 CSS media queries are used to automatically select the UI theme (light/dark), but there is also a theme switch on each page.